dutchie031/Spearhead/_docs/Reference.md

 ## Configuration

-Overwrite the values in your own script (before spearhead runs) or <a download="spearheadConfig.lua" href="./spearheadConfig.lua" target="_blank" rel="noopener noreferrer">Download Config File</a> to edit here
+Overwrite the values in your own script (before spearhead runs) or <a download="spearheadConfig.lua" href="./spearheadConfig.lua" target="_blank" rel="noopener noreferrer">Download Config File</a> to edit

 ```lua
   ##!config!##